-Kim Kardashian And Calum Best’s Fling Revealed As It Emerges Step-Brother Brody Jenner Pimped Her!
+Kim Kardashian And Calum Best’s Rumored Fling Revealed As It Emerges Stepbrother Brody Jenner Pimped Her

 A photo posted by Calum Best (@mrcalumbest) on

 Before joining Celebrity Big Brother, he had just quit a relationship with Lindsey Pelas, a Playboy model.
 And prior to Jasmine Waltz getting evicted from the reality show, Calum had enjoyed a fling with her.
-Currently, two new additions to CBB, Jessica Cunningham, and Chloe Ferry are fighting to win him.
+Currently, two new additions to CBB, Jessica Cunningham and Chloe Ferry, are fighting to win him.

-Chloe, who is only 21, has been flirting with the 35-year old hunk saying she preferred older men.
+Chloe, who is only 21, has been flirting with the 35-year-old hunk, saying she preferred older men.
 She has even stripped down to her underpants for him.
-But embarrassingly though, Chloe admitted that she though Calum’s father, George Best, had been a musician!
+But embarrassingly though, Chloe admitted that she thought Calum’s father, George Best, had been a musician.

 The revelation of Kim Kardashian and Calum’s fling and the consequent denial comes just as Kim is trying to get over the Paris robbery incident and resume her public life.
-Her harrowing ordeal in Paris has also been made public and during which time around 17 people were arrested in connection with the heist.
+Her harrowing ordeal in Paris has also been made public, and around 17 people have been arrested in connection with the heist.

 And after being out of social media for a while, Kim has made a comeback and has been posting pictures of her family.
-Some of the photos the mother of two has shared on social media show her with her husband Kanye West, her daughter North West and her son Saint.
+Some of the photos the mother of two has shared on social media show her with her husband Kanye West, her daughter North West, and her son Saint.

 A photo posted by Kim Kardashian West (@kimkardashian) on

 Kim also recently landed a cameo role in Ocean’s Eight.
 She will be appearing together with Kendall Jenner, her half-sister.
 This will be in a Met gala scene.
 Others who will make cameo appearances include designers such as Alexander Wang and Zac Posen.
-Anna Wintour, the Vogue legend will also be making an appearance.
-Ocean’s Eight is the female version of Ocean’s Eleven and features female stars such as Rihanna, Cate Blanchett, Sandra Bullock, Anna Hathaway and Helena Bonham Carter.
+Anna Wintour, the Vogue legend, will also be making an appearance.
+Ocean’s Eight is the female version of Ocean’s Eleven and features female stars such as Rihanna, Cate Blanchett, Sandra Bullock, Anna Hathaway, and Helena Bonham Carter.
 Before the acting role, Kim’s first public appearance was in Dubai where she had gone to conduct a tutorial on makeup.

 [Featured Image by Andy Kropa/AP Images]